openpoke/decidim-module-reporting-proposals/README.md

 This module creates a new component to be used in participatory spaces that allows to create proposals orientated to manage geolocated issues in a city.
 For instance Damages or new ideas of improving a particular street or public good.

-> NOTE: in development, not ready for production.

 ## Installation

 Add this line to your application's Gemfile: